microsoft/pxt/docs/extensions/getting-started/github-docs.md

 //% help=github:my-extension-name/docs/my-custom-block
 ```

 The `my-extension-name` in the above snippet should match the name listed in the `name` field of the extension's `pxt.json` file.
-Also note that the file path does not contain the `.md` file extension.
+Also, note that the file path does not contain the `.md` file extension.

 ## Step 5: Commit your changes and test